Nearly Half Of Nursing Home Workers In Pennsylvania Have Declined COVID-19 Vaccine, State Data Shows

 The reasons why some people remain hesitant tend to be similar across demographic, geographic and political groups, said state Health Department spokesperson Maggi Barton, and include “safety, efficacy and benefits for a post-vaccine world.”

-While the decision to get vaccinate or not remains a personal one, she said, the state is “arming our communities with vaccine facts because good information leads to good decisions.”READ MORE: Seven People Hospitalized After Crash In North Philadelphia: Police
+While the decision to get vaccinate or not remains a personal one, she said, the state is “arming our communities with vaccine facts because good information leads to good decisions.”READ MORE: Family, Friends Celebrate World War II Veteran's 100th Birthday In Burlington County

 In Yeadon, a Philadelphia suburb that’s been especially hard-hit by COVID-19 and where 88% of the residents are Black, volunteers planning a weekend vaccine clinic said that access — not just hesitancy — is at play.